Folk art and artistic creation: terminology and ideological content

 3.1 A combination of aesthetics and identity

 As noted above, music and dance are artistic expressions that combine traditional elements of group identity and analytical elements of aesthetics.
 Furthermore, such elements appear in combinations, and the proportion of these elements does not follow specific rules.
 Although each artistic product can be seen as unique in relation to its means of expression, this general rule also has some exceptions.
-Art products can inspire a sense of belonging to the consuming groups; therefore, they can be used to construct group identity.
+Art products can foster a sense of belonging among consumers; therefore, they can be used to construct group identity.
 In that specific case, art receives the form of pure ideology.
-Another extreme example is the exclusive interest of art in aesthetics, which can be noted in the ‘art for the art’ movement.
-In that case, the artistic creation is a product of pure aesthetic value, undressed on any form of identity or sense of social belonging.
+Another extreme example is the exclusive focus on art's aesthetics, evident in the ‘art for the art’ movement.
+In that case, the artistic creation is a product of pure aesthetic value, liberated from any form of identity or sense of social belonging.

-Most commonly, art is a mixture of identity and aesthetics, and art products feature on a graded scale, which defines cultural hierarchy.
+Most commonly, art is a mixture of identity and aesthetics, and art products are arranged on a graded scale that defines cultural hierarchy.
 Presuming that identity is the most basic component of traditional art, then the first step of the traditional hierarchy is taken by the folk artist.
-The folk musician or dancer utilises his personal talent to create an artistic product; however, the actual creation belongs to a group of people, which welcomes the folk artist as its own member.
-If aesthetic elements are embedded into folk art, then the product is usually treated a ‘mass culture’, which is perceived as an undermined form of folk art.
+The folk musician or dancer utilises their personal talent to create an artistic product; however, the actual creation belongs to a group of people that welcomes the folk artist as a member.
+If aesthetic elements are embedded in folk art, the product is usually treated as ‘mass culture’, perceived as an undermined form of folk art.
 If further aesthetic elements are introduced into folk art, then folk art is no longer ‘folk’; it becomes ‘enlisted art’ for mass consumption.
-In this case, the ‘folk’ artist is a constructed persona, promoting products that are specifically designed for certain types of consumption (Lekkas, Zografou and Grigoriou, M., 2003, 223).
+In this case, the ‘folk’ artist is a constructed persona that promotes products specifically designed for certain types of consumption (Lekkas, Zografou, and Grigoriou, M., 2003, 223).

-A similar cultural hierarchy is noted when the first step of the grated scale is taken by aesthetics.
-In this scheme, artistic creations differ in relation to their proportions of literate and/or aesthetic elements.
-This leads to a constructed hierarchy, which consists of scholarly defined artistic groups, schools or broader movements.
+A similar cultural hierarchy is evident when the first step of the graded scale is aesthetics.
+In this scheme, artistic creations differ in relation to their proportions of literary and/or aesthetic elements.
+This leads to a constructed hierarchy consisting of scholarly-defined artistic groups, schools, or broader movements.
 A typical reflection of this hierarchy is in ghetto music, which is seen as the complete opposite of elite music.
 In such cultural hierarchies, the perception of the audience changes according to its education, which is acoustic in the case of music and kinetic in the case of dance.
-Furthermore, the depth of this education becomes evidence of artistry for each art genre.
-If elements of identity infiltrate this aesthetically-defined hierarchy, the system is significantly undermined and there appear issues of maintaining aesthetic quality.
-This leads to new art genres, such as ‘high-art’, which is defined as a literate art that is also popular.
+Furthermore, the depth of this education serves as evidence of artistry in each art genre.
+If elements of identity infiltrate this aesthetically defined hierarchy, the system is significantly undermined, and maintaining aesthetic quality becomes problematic.
+This leads to new art genres, such as ‘high art’, which is defined as a literate art that is also popular.
 Had this genre been more traditional and less literate, it would have fallen under the definition of ‘mass culture’.
-A Greek example of popular high-art is the ‘classicising’ music compositions noted in modern Greek cinema, particularly from the 1970s onwards.
-Finally, if additional elements of group identity are introduced into the aesthetic mixture of high-art, its aesthetic value is undermined further.
-In the case of music and dance, in particular, art products become selected from, and promoted by, groups of followers.
-Such fans are treated as statistical populations of art consumers, the tendencies of whom are defined by the laws of the open market.
-The modern music industry is a typical example of degraded high-art, which produces further confusion: music hits are seen as successful based on their popularity and sales; however, in terms of group identity, these are neither folk nor artistic (Lekkas, Zografou and Grigoriou, M., 2003, 223).
+A Greek example of popular high art is the ‘classicising’ music compositions noted in modern Greek cinema, particularly from the 1970s onwards.
+Finally, if additional elements of group identity are introduced into the aesthetic mix of high art, its aesthetic value is further undermined.
+In the case of music and dance, in particular, art products become selected from and promoted by groups of followers.
+Such fans are treated as statistical populations of art consumers, whose tendencies are defined by the laws of the open market.
+The modern music industry is a typical example of degraded high art, which produces further confusion: music hits are seen as successful based on their popularity and sales; however, in terms of group identity, these are neither folk nor artistic (Lekkas, Zografou and Grigoriou, M., 2003, 223).

 3.2 Modern characterisation tendencies in Greek music and dance

-Modern characterisation tendencies in Greek music and dance demonstrate the above-mentioned dichotomy in relation to the proportions between traditional and aesthetic elements in the art genres.
-Nowadays, market consumerism seems to have established full control over the arts, which has generated a debate in relation to the quality of the artistic products.
-The scope of art production is seen as the maintenance of quality in conjunction with the commercial exploitation of the artistic products; still, this approach is totally theoretical.
-In praxis, there are different manifestations of the relationship between quality and commercial exploitation.
-The so-called Elitism, for example, is treated as the guardian of high-art and high aesthetic values.
-Elitism aims in ‘upgrading’ what is regarded as low or medium-range audiences; it employs artistry to educate people in literate arts.
-On the other hand, Pluralism does not bother with the education of the audience and never uses stereotypical labels such as low, medium and high-art.
+Modern characterisation tendencies in Greek music and dance demonstrate the aforementioned dichotomy in relation to the proportions of traditional and aesthetic elements within the art genres.
+Nowadays, consumerism in the market seems to have gained full control over the arts, sparking debate over the quality of artistic products.
+The scope of art production is seen as maintaining quality alongside the commercial exploitation of artistic products; however, this approach is purely theoretical.
+In practice, there are different manifestations of the relationship between quality and commercial exploitation.
+The so-called Elitism, for example, is treated as the guardian of high art and high aesthetic values.
+Elitism aims to ‘upgrade’ what is regarded as a low- or medium-range audience; it employs artistry to educate people in the literate arts.
+On the other hand, Pluralism does not concern itself with educating the audience and never uses stereotypical labels such as low, medium, and high art.
 Instead, Pluralism accepts the individual aesthetic value of every form of artistic expression, as well as the audience’s wish to consume according to its own will.
 In Pluralism, folk art and artistic creation are likely to co-exist, communicate with each other, or even isolate themselves at will.
-Finally, Popularism adjusts art production and promotes an aesthetic median according to the principles of marketing.
+Finally, Popularism adjusts art production and promotes an aesthetic median in line with marketing principles.
 In this case, the confusion is even worse than before: artistry is used to express folk genres, and folk identity becomes the mutual element of all artistic creations (Lekkas, Zografou and Grigoriou, M., 2003, 223).

 Summary and Conclusions

-The characterisation of art products as folk or artistic is problematic and subject to several interpretation issues.
+The characterisation of art products as folk or artistic is problematic and subject to multiple interpretations.
 Folk art is normally characterised by traditionality, communality and spontaneity; by contrast, artistic creation is characterised by individuality and formality, particularly when recorded by literate means.
-Such features are always under negotiation, and practically, there can be forms of artistic expression combining the above features in various proportions, cancelling the boundaries between folk and artistic.
+Such features are always under negotiation, and in practice, there can be forms of artistic expression combining the above features in various proportions, blurring the boundaries between folk and art.

-A more precise discussion on the bi-pole ‘folk or artistic’ requires the examination of group identities.
+A more precise discussion of the bi-pole ‘folk or artistic’ requires examining group identities.
 Certain bi-poles encountered in music and dance, which can be summarised as ‘folk or artistic’, ‘sacred or cosmic’, ‘oral or written’ and ‘communal or individual’, are only parts of a broader system of contrasting definitions.
 Such definitions are created according to the traditional or analytical norms of human intellect.
-The sense of belonging, which is essential part of any form of identity, derives from traditional norms.
+The sense of belonging, which is an essential part of any form of identity, derives from traditional norms.
 On the other hand, aesthetics derive from analytical norms.

-The problem of the above approach is that the labelling of art products is subject to numerous interactions.
+The problem with the above approach is that the labelling of art products is subject to numerous interactions.
 Art products result as cultural mixtures of identity and aesthetics, represented in different proportions.
-These proportions define the position of the art products on a graded scale, which produces cultural hierarchy.
-Furthermore, the art products that participate in such cultural hierarchies can be re-arranged in art-genres, the labelling of which is equally subjective as the labelling of their constituent art products.
+These proportions define the position of art products on a graded scale, thereby producing a cultural hierarchy.
+Furthermore, the art products that participate in such cultural hierarchies can be re-arranged in art genres, the labelling of which is equally subjective as the labelling of their constituent art products.

 Whatever the approach, the definition of folk art and artistic creation remains subjective.
 Western Pluralism promotes a simultaneous interaction, counter-exchange, commercialisation and marketisation of cultural products; therefore, any labelling of folk art and artistic creation is temporary.
 Some could argue that such labelling is just a modern taxonomic convention, which is constantly under negotiation (1).